Home Top News Hurricane Delta: A Category 3 Delta Storm is headed straight for communities...

 Meanwhile, Mississippi Gov. Tate Reeves said Thursday that the state has sent resources to help communities and will also deploy National Guard resources if needed.

-See also 30 Hearing Protection Reviews With Well Researched Buying Guide
+See also 30 Essential Oil Diffusers Reviews With Well Researched Buying Guide

 Officials there also warned of the possibility of hurricanes in the state, as well as heavy rain.